Grandparents tackle remote learning with their grandkids

 WICHITA, Kan.
-(KSNW) – Bel Aire retiree Gary O’Neal stood on his deck, the smell of frying bacon wafting up from the grill.
+(Wichita Journalism Collaborative) – Bel Aire retiree Gary O’Neal stood on his deck, the smell of frying bacon wafting up from the grill.
 He wasn’t just enjoying a leisurely Wednesday evening, though.
 He was meal-prepping for yet another school day.

 At 73 years old, O’Neal hadn’t planned on going back to school any time soon.
 But now he and his wife Jackie spend their days helping grandson Jaxon and granddaughter Austyn with their online classes through Isely Elementary.